-The biggest result was the end to Slavery.
-The 13th Amendment called for the abolishment of Slavery, and it was in support of President Lincoln’s Emancipation proclamation.
+The biggest result was the end of Slavery.
+The 13th Amendment called for the abolishment of slavery, and it was in support of President Lincoln’s Emancipation proclamation.
 In addition, the 14th and 15th Amendments to the Constitution were also passed by Congress and ratified by states, becoming law.

 Finally, the last Amendment to the Constitution that was a result of the Civil War was the 15th Amendment.
 The 15th Amendment abolished all restrictions on voting and said that all U.S. Citizens would be able to vote no matter what race they were.
 Despite the ending of the Civil War 1865, it took another 12 years for most states to successfully make the transition back into the United States.

 Reconstruction began during the war, with the Emancipation Proclamation of January 1, 1863, and it continued until 1877.
 It comprised multiple complex methods to resolve the outstanding issues of the war’s aftermath, the most important of which were the three “Reconstruction Amendments” to the Constitution, which remain in effect to the present time: the 13th (1865), the 14th (1868) and the 15th (1870).